Public opinion of same-sex marriage in Australia

-Public opinion of same-sex marriage in Australia has shifted from 38% support in 2004 to consistent majority support of 61% in 2017.
+Public opinion of same-sex marriage in Australia has shifted from 38% support in 2004 to majority support of 75% in 2023.

 Opinion polls

+2000s

 A June 2004 poll conducted by Newspoll showed that 38% of respondents supported same-sex marriage in Australia, with 44% opposed and 18% undecided.

 In June 2007, a Galaxy Research poll conducted for advocacy group GetUp! measured the opinions of 1,100 Australians aged 16 and over and found that 57% of respondents supported same-sex marriage, 37% were opposed and 6% were unsure.
 The poll also found that 71% of respondents supported same-sex couples having the same legal entitlements as opposite-sex de facto couples.

 A June 2009 poll conducted by Galaxy Research and commissioned by the Australian Marriage Equality group measured the opinions of 1,100 Australians aged 16 and over and found that 60% of respondents supported the recognition of same-sex marriage, with 36% opposed and 4% undecided.
 Among Greens voters 82% supported same-sex marriage, whilst 74% of those aged 16–24 supported same-sex marriage.
 Those aged 50 or above were the only age bracket to oppose same-sex marriage recognition, at a 55% disapproval rate.